martinivanco/PGR/README.md

 Authors: Martin Ivanco, Petr Buchal

 ## How to run:
-1. Open up terminal
+1. Make sure you have OpenCV and CMake installed
-2. Type ./run.sh
+2. Open up this project terminal and type ./run.sh
 3. ???
 4. Profit!

 ## About
-This application is based on a simple-raytracer by cem: https://github.com/cem/simple-raytracer
+This application is based on simple-raytracer by cem (https://github.com/cem/simple-raytracer) and cvui by Dovyski (https://github.com/Dovyski/cvui)